padreati/rapaio-jupyter-kernel/README.md

     <dependency>
         <groupId>io.github.padreati</groupId>
         <artifactId>rapaio-jupyter-kernel</artifactId>
-        <version>1.4.0</version>
+        <version>2.0.0</version>
     </dependency>

-This is not necessary now, since the kernel is packaged as a self-contained jar archive (it includes all dependencies), and can be downloaded from releases.
+This is not necessary, since the kernel is packaged as a self-contained jar archive (it includes all dependencies), and can be downloaded from releases.
 In the future it would be possible to introduce a plug-in mechanism to allow others to extend library for their own purposes.
 I see possibilities to allow others to create custom display code for objects of their own type or to implement new magic features.
 This kind of extension of notebook can work for custom features, for generic features